 – Light-commercial: Frame 10 years, Parts 1 year

 To begin with, the Inspire Fitness FT2 is quite a well-built trainer.
-It features light-commercial quality construction, and also comes with a light commercial warranty, in case it’s in a commercial gym.
-It has an extremely durable frame, made of heavy-duty rectangular and round 11-ga steel tubing.
+It features light commercial quality construction and comes with a light commercial warranty in a commercial gym.
+In addition, it has a highly durable frame made of heavy-duty rectangular and round 11-ga steel tubing.

 The frame construction features a two-layer electrostatically applied powder coating, which is rust-resistant and scratch-resistant.

-It’s also recommended to install the machine in a room with slightly higher ceiling height, to have some clearance above the pull-up bar, to avoid hitting the ceiling during pull-up exercises.
+It’s also advisable to install the machine in a room with a slightly higher ceiling height, have some clearance above the pull-up bar, and avoid hitting the ceiling during pull-up exercises.

 This fitness machine is weighty.
 With the frame fully assembled, it weighs over 500 lbs.
-And with the bench and the extra (optional) weight plates, it exceeds 700 lbs.
-Therefore, although it comes packaged in several boxes, it’s recommended to be transported and assembled by two people.
-But on the other hand, all this weight plays an essential role in its stability.
-The unit doesn’t require attaching to the floor; it doesn’t wobble or move during exercises.
+And with an optional bench and optional weight plates, it exceeds 700 lbs.
+Therefore, although it comes packaged in several boxes, two people should transport and assemble the gym.
+But on the other hand, all this weight plays an essential role in its stability, and the unit doesn’t require attaching to the floor; it doesn’t wobble or move during exercises.

-Although the machine is very sturdy, there’s a user weight capacity specified for it.
-This is 330 lbs (150 kg) but refers only to the pull-up bar station.
+Although the machine is sturdy, it has a 330 lbs (150 kg) user weight capacity that applies to the pull-up bar.
 The other exercises involving the Smith section or the pulleys have nothing to do with the user’s weight.

-The machine has highly durable pulleys.
-They’re made of fiberglass reinforced nylon and integrate precision steel ball bearings for smooth usage.
-The cables rate for 2,000 lbs tensile strength; they’re steel ropes featuring a tough nylon coating to promote a more seamless ride over the pulleys and prevent the deterioration of the lifts.
+The machine has durable fiberglass pulleys reinforced with nylon and integrates precision steel ball bearings for smooth usage.
+The cables rate for 2,000 lbs tensile strength; steel ropes feature a tough nylon coating to promote a more seamless ride over the pulleys and prevent deterioration in the lifts.

-There are eight pull points available consisting of 2 wide adjustable pulleys, two high narrow pulley points, and four low points.
-The four low pulley points are great for seated rows, curls, etc. The two wide pulleys give you the possibility to quickly swap between an incline fly exercise an incline/decline chest press.
+Eight pull points are available: 2 wide adjustable pulleys, two high narrow pulley points, and four low points.
+The four low pulley points are great for seated rows, curls, etc. The two wide pulleys allow you to quickly swap an incline fly and an incline/decline chest press.

-They offer 31 adjustment positions, and they pivot 180° on their axis.
+They offer 31 adjustment positions and pivot 180° on their axis.
 And the high narrow pulleys allow you to perform lat pull-down exercises.

 FT2 Smith Machine included

-As I mentioned earlier, the Inspire Fitness FT2 comes with a Smith machine.
-The Smith section consists of a (red) bar and a set of safety elements and attaches to cables that go over the low front pulleys.
+As I mentioned, the Inspire Fitness FT2 comes with a Smith machine.
+The Smith section consists of a (red) bar and safety elements and attaches to cables over the low front pulleys.

-It works just like any conventional Smith machine, but instead of wasting time with loading and unloading of weight plates onto the barbell, you adjust the pins on the weight stacks.
+It works like any conventional Smith machine, but instead of wasting time loading and unloading weight plates onto the barbell, you adjust the weight stacks’ pins.

-Just like any other Smith machine, the FT2 offers extra safety during stacks, but since the bar connects onto the vertical guides, you don’t have to make any efforts in stabilizing the weight.
-Some users prefer standard barbell squats, as they consider it a more regular exercise as the stabilization of each squat involves extra muscles.
+Like any other Smith machine, the FT2 offers extra safety during stacks, but since the bar connects to the vertical guides, you don’t have to make any effort to stabilize the weight.
+Some users prefer standard barbell squats, as they consider it a more regular exercise, as the stabilization of each squat involves extra muscles.